kilpkonn/msc-thesis/main.typ

 - No immutable variable can be mutated
 - There can be only one mutable borrow

+#todo-philipp[Say what kind of bugs the borrow checker prevents: _use-after-free_, _double-free_, etc.]

 The borrow checker works at the Middle Intermediate Representation (MIR) level of abstraction.
 The currently used model for borrows is Non-Lexical Lifetimes (NLL).
-The borrow cheker first builds up a control flow graph to find all possible data accesses and moves.
+The borrow #suggestion[cheker][checker] first builds up a control flow graph to find all possible data accesses and moves.
 Then it builds up constraints between lifetimes.
 After that, regions for every lifetime are built up.
 A region for a lifetime is a set of program points at which the region is valid.